Distribution-sensitive Information Retention for Accurate Binary Neural Network: Experiments

 In all cases in the table, our proposed DIR-Net has the highest accuracy.
 Moreover, in the case of using the ResNet architecture, our DIR-Net has a significant improvement compared to the existing SOTA methods when using 1-bit weights and 1-bit activations (1W/1A).
-For example, with the 1W/1A bit-width setting, the accuracy of our method is improved by 2.6\% compared to DSQ on ResNet-20, and the gap between the full-precision counterpart is reduced to 5.0\%.
-Compared with the IR-Net, our DIR-Net performs better since it further ensures enough parameters can be updated during the training process, and it can outperform IR-Net by generally 0.3\% with different backbones and bit-width settings.
-Moreover, we set five different random seeds for each set of experiments on the CIFAR-10 dataset and recorded the mean and standard deviation of the results on these random seeds.
-Among the results of all network architectures, the standard deviation of the results using different random numbers is less than 0.13\%, and it is even as low as 0.09\% on the ResNet-18 and VGG-Small, which is much lower than the improvement against IR-Net on these architectures (at least 0.3\%).
-The results show that the improvement of our DIR-Net is robust and can stably improve the network performance under various settings.
+For example, with the 1W/1A bit-width setting, {the accuracy of our method is improved by 4.9\% compared to DSQ on ResNet-20, and the gap between the full-precision counterpart is reduced to 2.7\%.} Compared with the IR-Net, our DIR-Net performs better since it further ensures enough parameters can be updated during the training process, {and it can outperform IR-Net by generally 1.2\% with different backbones on 1W/1A bit-width.} {Moreover, among the results of all network architectures, the standard deviation of the results using different random numbers is less than 0.14\%, and it is even as low as 0.10\% on the VGG-Small, which is much lower than the improvement against existing SOTA methods on these architectures (at least 0.5\%).} The results show that the improvement of our DIR-Net is robust and can stably improve the network performance under various settings.